-Many home educated children have an overwhelmingly positive learning experience.
-At St John's C.E Primary School we expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
-However, we know this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.
+Many home-educated children have an overwhelmingly positive learning experience.
+At St John's C of E Middle School Academy, we expect the parents' decision to home educate to be made with their child's best educational interests at the heart of the decision.
+However, we know this is not the case for all and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.

-From September 2016 the Education (Pupil Registration) (England) Regulations2006 were amended, we must inform our Worcestershire Children First all deletions from our admission register when a child is taken off roll.
+From September 2016 the Education (Pupil Registration) (England) Regulations 2006 were amended, we must inform our LA of all deletions from our admission register when a child is taken off roll.